harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-09-start-here-to-make-a-useful-covid-19-tracker-with-node-js.md

 title: Start Here to Make a Useful COVID-19 Tracker with Node.js
 date: 2020-04-09T16:57:36.723Z
 description: >-
   Why not let worry spur you to action?
-Learn Node.js while building a simple Web application that loads the latest COVID-19 statistics from a public REST API.
+Let's build a Web application to display the latest COVID-19 statistics.
 Don't worry, we'll make it simple and fun.
 featuredpost: false
 featuredimage: /img/stop_coronavirus_covid-19.jpg
 tags: